mattermost/mattermost-plugin-ai/docs/configuration-guide.md

 The Mattermost AI Plugin can support any LLM provider that is OpenAI-compatible such as [LocalAI](https://github.com/go-skynet/LocalAI).

-1. Deploy your model on LocalAI
+1. Deploy your model on LocalAI or equivalent
 1. In the **AI Service** dropdown, select **OpenAI Compatible**
 1. In the **API URL** field, enter the URL to LocalAI
 1. In the **API Key** field, enter your OpenAI API key